 Tour Soweto by bike

 I always enjoy doing physical activities during my travels.
-Most of the time, I end up walking around cities that I’m visiting, but given the warnings I was given about safety prior to my visit to Johannesburg, I thought this time around, I would go for a more structured tour.
+Most of the time, I end up walking around cities that I’m visiting, but given the warnings I was given about safety prior to my visit to Johannesburg, I thought this time around, I would go for a more structured tour during my 48 hours in Johannesburg.
 Through Trip Advisor, I came across the Soweto Bicycle Tours, organized by Lebo’s Backpackers, a hostel in Soweto.

 Soweto is a township in Johannesburg, where uprisings against the South African government’s enforcement of Afrikaans education during Apartheid took place.
 The township is almost entirely populated by black South Africans, and makes up about 1/3 of Johannesburg’s population.
 It’s also an area of Johannesburg that still faces a lot of poverty.